laravel/docs/mocking.md

         }
     }

-You may use the `doesntExpectEvents` method to verify that the given events are not fired:
+You may use the `doesntExpectEvents` method to verify that the given events are not dispatched:

     <?php